The Lexus NX SUV targets BMW's X3 and Audi's Q5 and has become one of the company's biggest sellers. Jonathan Crouch reports on the latest range.

 Ten Second Review

-Here, Lexus throws the kitchen sink at the mid-size luxury SUV sector, its NX zeroing in on the Audi Q5 and BMW X3.
-The range hinges primarily around the 2.5-litre NX 300t hybrid and is offered in either front or all-wheel drive.
-The sharp looks and beautiful interior are sure to secure no shortage of orders and the 'Sport' variant now included in the range will be popular.
+Here, Lexus throws the kitchen sink at the mid-size luxury SUV sector, its improved NX zeroing in more closely on the Audi Q5 and BMW X3.
+The range now includes only the 2.5-litre NX 300t hybrid and is offered in either front or all-wheel drive.
+The sharper looks and beautiful interior are sure to secure no shortage of orders and the improved safety system is a welcome addition.

 If there was one word that could best be used to describe Lexus, it's probably 'audacious'.
 This is a car manufacturer that doesn't recognise boundaries as many do.
 Its very first car was a tilt at the Mercedes-Benz S-Class, widely renowned at the time as the best car in the world.
 It built the world's first luxury hybrid and even built a supercar that even today feels more special and exotic than an equivalent Lamborghini or Ferrari.

 For all its chutzpah and ambition, Lexus' footprint has tended to be narrow.
 Yes, the company has a luxury remit, but it's still been absent from many potentially lucrative market sectors where it ought to have been upsetting applecarts.
 In short, the brand could do with more models like this NX, a premium mid-sized SUV that targets models like the BMW X3 and the Audi Q5.
-On recent times, the range has been updated with an extra 'Sport' variant and a desirable 'Premier Pack' equipment option.
+On recent times, the range has been updated with smarter looks, an even nicer interior and stronger standards of safety.

-Lexus NX buyers get to choose between two powerplants.
-The more typically 'Lexus' of the pair is the NX300h, powered by a proven Lexus 2.5-litre petrol engine, generator, motor and battery with a total system output of 195bhp.
+Lexus NX buyers are restricted to hybrid power, a proven Lexus 2.5-litre petrol engine, generator, motor and battery with a total system output of 195bhp.
 Offered in front and all-wheel drive versions, the NX 300h is equipped with one or two electric motors respectively.
 It also gets sprung-weight damping control to increase ride comfort and handling stability by reducing pitching when driving on uneven surfaces.

 A lot of attention has gone into improving body rigidity, with extensive reinforcement of the underbody, additional bulkheads and weld points, and extra suspension braces.
 An Adaptive Variable Suspension system is offered, which talks to the car's Drive Mode Select system, to alter the level of damping force to improve ride comfort and improve body control.